virtualous/blog-v3/_posts/2016-04-06-jekyll-ssl-certificate.md

 If you are using a custom doamin then this option will not be available.
 You have to skip to this [step](#ssl-on-custom-domain).

-If you want to do it from client side(not recommended) then use this JavaScript code at the top of your website to redirect to https.
+If you want to do it from the client side(not recommended) then use this JavaScript code at the top of your website to redirect to https.
 Change **username** to your GitHub username.

 {% highlight js %}
 var host = "username.github.io";